vl4ds/Documentation/ref-docs/device-handler-ref.rst

 httpPostJson()
 ~~~~~~~~~~~~~~

-Executes an HTTP POST request with a JSON-encoded boday and content type, and passes control to the specified closure.
+Executes an HTTP POST request with a JSON-encoded body and content type, and passes control to the specified closure.
 The closure is passed one `HttpResponseDecorator`_ argument from which the response content and header information can be extracted.

 If the response content type is JSON, the response data will automatically be parsed into a data structure.